Resistant Starch

 *However, just like ‘body type’ classifications, several different types of resistant starch can co-exist.

-As you can see, cooked potato, then cooled is a ‘type 3’ and the cooling of the food is what turns some of the digestible starches into resistant starches via something we call 'retrogradation'.
-This is a reaction that takes place when the amylose and amylopectin chains in cooked, gelatinized starch realign themselves as the cooked starch cools.
+As you can see, a potato that is cooked (using heat, obviously), and then cooled is a ‘type 3’; cooling the food turns some of the digestible starches into resistant starches via something we call 'retrogradation'.
+This reaction occurs when the amylose and amylopectin chains in cooked, gelatinized starch realign themselves as the cooked starch cools.

 Butyrate is the preferred fuel of the cells that line your colon, and this therapeutic effect on the colon may aid various digestive disorders under the banner of inflammatory bowel diseases like ulcerative colitis and Crohn's disease, constipation, diverticulitis and diarrhea.
 The short-chain fatty acids that aren't used by the cells in your colon travel to your bloodstream, liver and the rest of your body, where they may have various beneficial effects.